-In preparation for the creation of a performance support solution, the L&D team carried out a task analysis, based on the JCI standards, Dutch legislation current protocols, and work instructions.
+In preparation for the creation of a performance support solution, the L&D team carried out a task analysis, based on a set of government-defined standards, protocols and work instructions.
 L&D worked in close collaboration with content workgroups regarding critical tasks.
 For example, the Primary Process Workgroup included exemplary performers from the workplace and content specialists.
-The work instructions were co-created with workplace professionals, who used formatted documents to do
+The work instructions were co-created with workplace professionals, who used formatted documents to do this.

-Afterwards, the instructions were turned into learning materials by performance master builders (a key role in our 70:20:10 MethodologyTM), validated by workplace professionals and finalized by a line manager from the primary process.
+Afterwards, the instructions were turned into learning materials by performance master builders (a key role in our 70:20:10 MethodologyTM), validated by workplace professionals and finalized by a line manager from the primary process.10